ukhsa-collaboration/ena_submission/README.md

   You may like to use the template file provided in the examples folder.
 You might also like to see an example file in the examples folder.

 3. A text file that contains the title for your project and an abstract explaining the project.
 The two coloumns must be separated by tabs.
-There are no headings needed here. e.g.
+There are no headings needed here. e.g (see examples in the examples folder):

   Bioinformatics for biologists \t Bioinformatics is great for biologists.....etc